Cointegration without Unit Roots: Estimation and inference

-\subsection{Local-to-unity asymptotics}
+\subsubsection{Local-to-unity asymptotics}

-The $\qcs$, and the associated coefficient matrix $A$, remain identified so long as the roots of $\Phi$ separate in the manner prescribed by \assref{QC}.
+The $\qcs$, and the associated coefficient matrix $A$, remain identified so long as the roots of $\Phi$ separate as prescribed by \assref{QC}.
 In particular, there is no requirement that the roots in $\eigs_{\lu}^{\radius}$ should drift towards unity at any rate, as $n\goesto\infty$.
-However, the distributions of estimators and test statistics will typically be affected by the proximity of those $q$ largest roots to unity, even in very large samples: we therefore need to work with a sequence of models that allows this dependence to be preserved in the limit.
-We shall accordingly develop our asymptotics under \begin{assumption} $\{y_{t}\}$ is generated under \eqref{dgp} with $\PHI=\PHI_{n}$, where \begin{enumerate} \item for some $C\in\reals^{q\times q}$
+However, as will become evident below, the proximity of those $q$ largest roots to unity affects the distributions of estimators and test statistics, even in very large samples.
+We therefore need to work with a sequence of models that preserves this dependence in the limit, and avoids the discontinuities in the asymptotics that would otherwise arise at exact unit roots.
+We shall accordingly study the large-sample behaviour of the likelihood, and of derived estimators and test statistics, under \begin{assumption} $\{(y_{t},x_{t})\}_{t=1}^{n}$ is generated per \assref{DGP} with $\PHI=\PHI_{n}$, for $\{\PHI_{n}\}\subset\set P$ such that: \begin{enumerate}[label=\textnormal{\ass{LOC\arabic*}},leftmargin=1.5cm] \item for some $C\in\reals^{q\times q}$ with non-positive eigenvalues,